eliroc98/dialogue_coherence/README.md

 ### Possible enhancement
 One possible additional task based on the previously described methodology is to interpret which parts of two utterances in a dialogue are related according to the weights computed by BERT and stored in the encoder-decoder multi-head attention sub-layer, which performs an attention between the final encoder representation and the decoder representation, and in which each position of the decoder attends all positions in the last encoder layer.

 This idea follows a procedure similar to what is proposed in [Raganato and Tiedemann, “An Analysis of Encoder Representations in Transformer-Based Machine Translation.”](https://aclanthology.org/W18-5431)[^raganato2018] and [Vig and Belinkov, “Analyzing the Structure of Attention in a Transformer Language Model.”](https://aclanthology.org/W19-4808)[^vig2019a].
-The focus in this part of the work is to analyse the structure of the attention mask in BERT: indeed,
+The focus in this part of the work is to analyse the structure of the attention mask in BERT.
-- [Raganato and Tiedemann, “An Analysis of Encoder Representations in Transformer-Based Machine Translation.”](https://aclanthology.org/W18-5431)[^raganato2018] found that attention encapsulate dependency relations and syntactic and semantic behavior across layers;
-- [Vig and Belinkov, “Analyzing the Structure of Attention in a Transformer Language Model.”](https://aclanthology.org/W19-4808)[^vig2019a] found that many attention heads specialize in particular part-of-speech tags and that different tags are targeted at different layer depths.
-They also found that the deepest layers capture the most distant relationships, and that attention aligns most strongly  with dependency relations in the middle layers where attention distance is lowest.
-Lastly, they suggest that the structure of attention is closely tied to the training objective.

 ![attention_BERT](https://miro.medium.com/max/1400/0*AovFiJtn-LV-q2ey.gif)

-Given the promising results obtained by the two presented papers, it should be interesting to leverage on attention masks to observe how the transformer works internally and the patterns it uses when addressing some specific tasks.
+Given the promising results obtained by the papers presented in the "Related Work" section, it should be interesting to leverage on attention masks to observe how the transformer works internally and the patterns it uses when addressing some specific tasks.
 Analysing attention masks has a twofold benefit:
 1. it makes the coherence "interpretable", especially when using the encoder-decoder attention mask;
 2. it offers a new way of making the coherence metric more verifiable.
 Indeed, if the pattern in attention masks observed for a new dialog is similar to those patterns observed in the ground truth, it could be that this similarity correlates with an effective coherence measure.